miyako/wak-ftp/install.md

 ```
 var ftp = require('ftp');
 ```
-**Discussion**: The advantage is that your require code would be clean and simple.
+The advantage is that your require code would be clean and simple.
 The abstraction is created by required.js, over which you have full control at runtime.

 You do need to care about modules with the same name, installed in a search path with a higher precedence.
 For example, you can't require a module named "crpto", for example, because that name is already taken by a native module.